 Dr Vias Markides qualified in 1992 from St Mary's Hospital Medical School and Imperial College, London, having been awarded the University of London Gold Medal.
 He trained in Cardiology at St Mary's, St Thomas' and Hammersmith Hospitals.

-He was appointed as Consultant Cardiologist with a special interest in Cardiac Electrophysiology at the Royal Brompton & Harefield NHS Foundation Trust in 2002.
-He has led the arrhythmia service since 2005 and currently holds the position of Arrhythmia Chair.
+He was appointed as Consultant Cardiologist with a special interest in arrhythmias at the Royal Brompton & Harefield NHS Foundation Trust in 2002.
+He led the arrhythmia service between 2005 and 2014 as clinical lead and then Arrhythmia care group Chair.

 Dr Markides is currently the Director of the Heart Division at the Royal Brompton Hospital.

 et al., 2023, Anatomic, histologic, and mechanical features of the right atrium: implications for leadless atrial pacemaker implantation., Europace, Vol:25

 et al., 2023, Variation in optimal hemodynamic atrio-ventricular delay of biventricular pacing with different endocardial left ventricular lead locations using precision hemodynamics., J Cardiovasc Electrophysiol, Vol:34, Pages:1431-1440

 et al., 2023, Left Atrial Function Predicts Atrial Arrhythmia Recurrence Following Ablation of Long-Standing Persistent Atrial Fibrillation., Circ Cardiovasc Imaging, Vol:16

 et al., 2023, Conduction system pacing learning curve: Left bundle pacing compared to His bundle pacing., Int J Cardiol Heart Vasc, Vol:44, ISSN:2352-9067

 et al., 2022, Left bundle branch area pacing in congenital heart disease, Europace, ISSN:1099-5129